talonhub/community/README.md

 `control shift command 4` to press ` ctrl-shift-cmd-4` to trigger the screenshot application.
 Then try `escape` to exit the screenshot application.
 Please note the order of the modifiers doesn't matter.

-Any combination of the modifiers, symbols, alphabet, numbers and function keys can be executed via voice to press key.
+Any combination of the modifiers, symbols, alphabet, numbers and function keys can be executed via voice to execute shorcuts.
 Out of the box, only the modifier keys (command, shift, alt, super) cannot be triggered by themselves.

 ### Symbols
 Some symbols are defined in keys.py, so you can say e.g. `control colon` to press those keys.